22 Mar Let’s Talk About Retainers

 When should you replace your removable retainers?

 We want you to keep your beautiful smile looking great for as long as possible.
-The Practice will be offering a Retainer Plan, available soon – for £8.25 per month we will provide a replacement set of upper and lower removable retainers every year, sent straight to your home.
+We offer a Retainer Plan for £99 to sign up and £8.25 per month where we will provide a replacement set of upper and lower removable retainers every year, sent straight to your home.
 Simple – like everything we offer here at Basingstoke Orthodontics – our patients’ oral health is at the core of everything we do.
 Ask at Reception for more details.